Authentication

 ];

-$permission = ["STUDENT"];
+$permissions = ["STUDENT"];

-return new PukoAuth($dataToSecure, $permission);
+return new PukoAuth($dataToSecure, $permissions);

 }